If we’ve got something wrong, let us know so we can put it right

 The team will contact you to make sure they understand your complaint, then speak to the right people at OVO to make sure we put things right.
 They’ll try to solve your problem as quickly as possible.
 And they’ll explain to you what needs to be done and how long it should take.

-The product you have will determine where you should go for escalations.
+The product you have will determine where you should go for escalations:

-For Solar panels, Air Source Heat Pumps or EV chargers, you can take your complaint to HIES.
+• For Solar panels you can take your complaint to HIES.

-If you have a complaint about Energy Experts, you can take your complaint to Elmhurst.
+• If you have a complaint about Energy Experts, you can take your complaint to Elmhurst.

-Heat Pump, Solar and EV Customers
+Solar Customers

 You can contact the Home Insulation & Energy Systems Quality Assured Contractors Scheme (HIES).
 HIES offers a free mediation service that helps both parties come to an agreement.